centria/console/docs/part0.md

 <h3>Exercise 2: Creating a folder {% include points.html text="5%" %}</h3>
 Create a folder named "lapio" in your home folder.
-Make sure you created the folder correctly by checking the output of <code>ls</code>.
+Make sure you created the folder correctly by checking the output of **ls**.

 <h2>Tips for using the command line more efficiently</h2>